Skip to main content

 My Story: A 50-Year Journey

-I was past the age of 60 before I discovered this phrase.
+I was past the age of 60 before I discovered the phrase "Self-Love."
 About 40 pages into a self‑love workbook, I realized something terrible: I hated myself.
 That discovery explained so many things.

 My story goes back 50 years.
 As an unmarried mother working nights in a bar, my son stayed with babysitters.
 My family didn’t approve.
 They said, “Let us keep him until you get on your feet.”
 What began as temporary guardianship became adoption by my sister and her husband.
 I was told I wasn’t a fit mother.

 Less than a year later, I was banned from their home over a false story about giving him gum.
-From then on, I was shut out—no birthdays, no graduations, no family gatherings.
+From then on, I was shut out—no invites to birthdays, graduations, family gatherings.
 No pictures.
 Nothing.
+I was not included in his life even as the 'aunt' that I am, she did not want me around him - to this day.

 It has been 50 years now.
 Not much has changed.
-But I am learning to forgive myself.
+But I am learning to forgive myself for trusting my family and letting others decide my life.
 And I am trying, at last, to learn to love myself.
+The mind boggling pain I have suffered over the past 50 years over this one life-altering decision alone has nearly crippled me and my heart.

 The words, Every day is a fresh start with a blue and a white rose on a white background.